hathix/cs50-section/handouts/week4.md

 ## Use smart comments

-Good variable names go a long way toward making your code more readable, but comments are another really important way to communicate.
+Good variable names are a good start, but you need good comments to really make your code readable.
 It's better to have too many comments than too few comments, but make sure your comments are explaining *why* your code is doing what it's doing, not just *what* it's doing.

 Here's a snippet of code that has some **OK comments**.
-They're not very helpful because it's self-evident from the code what the code is doing.
+They're not very helpful because it's evident from the code what it's doing.

 ```c
 string original = "Cambridge";